bhaskar2024/Diwali-Sales-Analysis/README.md

 ## Conclusion:
 - Emphasize marketing strategies for the primary audience.
 - Recognize the unique preferences of the 0-17 age group in specified sectors and regions.
-- Adjust product offerings, offers, and marketing to better align with this segment's preferences during Diwali sales.
+- Adjust product offerings, offers, and marketing to better align with this segment's preferences during Festive Period.
+- The findings highlight the significance of adjusting marketing plans to connect with the main audience and cater to their preferences.
+Moreover, it suggests adapting strategies to appeal not only to the primary audience but also to the secondary audience, addressing their unique preferences and needs.
 ## Thank You